vtjl10/amd-sev-snp-attestation-sdk/crates/sev-snp/README.md

 ### Verify Attestation
 #### Verify Attestation on-chain

-To verify your attestation repot on chain, you can use either [RISC0](../zk/risc0/) or [SP1](../zk/sp1/) zkVM to perform the validation offchain and generate a ZK proof, then verify this proof on chain.
+To verify your attestation report on chain, you can use either [RISC0](../zk/risc0/) or [SP1](../zk/sp1/) zkVM to perform the validation offchain and generate a ZK proof, then verify this proof on chain.
 Here are the steps to generate the proof:

 1. Perform the attestation generation with the VEK cert, and store the results in Base64 format.
-Check how it does at [attestation example](./examples/attestation.rs).
+See how it is done at [attestation example](./examples/attestation.rs).

 2. Follow the instructions at [RISC0](../zk/risc0/) or [SP1](../zk/sp1/) folder, to see how to generate a proof and validate it offchain.